imper0502/eagle/keymaps/basic/readme.md

-# The basic keymap for seraph
+# The basic keymap for eagle